kitdouble/meta-measures/README.md

 # meta-measures
-Calculate measures of metacognitive monitoring (gamma, discrimination, SDT sensitivity Hierachical sensitivity)
+Calculate measures of metacognitive monitoring (resolution/gamma, discrimination, SDT sensitivity Hierachical sensitivity)

 HMeta-d-master folder should be download and included in the working directory.